 As of 2018, Latinos comprised an estimated 47.7% of Los Angeles’s population.
 75% of Latino Angelenos were of Mexican ancestry.
 Salvadorans comprised about 8% of Latino Angelenos.
 Guatemaltecos comprised about 5% of the Latino Angeleno population.
 Los Angeles is, additionally, home to the largest populations of Mexicans, Salvadorans, and Guatemaltecos outside of their respective homelands.

 I’d wager that many Angelenos subconsciously think of Latino as being synonymous with people with roots in Mexico or Central America.
 There are, however, 33 countries and dependencies in Latin America, and representatives of all are likely living within Metro Los Angeles.
 One such people, Cuban Angelenos, were estimated to number approximately 39,793 in 2017.
 The 2010 census counted 49,702 Cubans living in the greater Los Angeles-Long Beach-Anaheim metropolitan area.
-Both figures mean that Los Angeles home to the fourth-largest Cuban American population after Miami, New York City, and Tampa.
+Both figures mean that Los Angeles is home to the fourth-largest Cuban American population after Miami, New York City, and Tampa.

 Cuban Americans are the third most numerous Latino people in the US and California is home to the second-largest state-wide population after that of Florida (home to roughly 70% of the nation’s population).
 Today most Cubans have some combination of African, European, and/or indigenous ancestry.
 Asian ancestry is also fairly common — especially Chinese — but also Filipino, Japanese, and Vietnamese.